0xvext/0xvext.github.io/_posts/2018-11-04-analysis-of-facebook-advertiser-data.md

 	1. Products or services I use or have used and,
 	2. Would be sites or services I would have deliberately and directly given my information to

-Overall, this leads me to think that Facebook's demographic information isn't as valuable as they make it out to be.
-This would be in line with recent news that their video ad placement was possibly misrepresented in terms of its value and impact.
+Overall, this leads me to think that Facebook's demographic information isn't as ~~valuable~~ accurate as they make it out to be.
+This would be in line with [recent news](https://www.washingtonexaminer.com/news/lawsuit-facebook-lied-about-video-metrics-misled-advertisers) that their video ad placement was possibly misrepresented in terms of its value and impact.

 I'm also curious why car dealers make up such a huge portion of the advertisers in the list.
 I suspect that car dealers are part of some big fraternity of information selling/sharing amongst themselves.
 Who wants to bet they don't do a great job of securing that information?

+That aside, this exercise showed me some very important gaps in this superficial way that Facebook gives "control" to its users, with regards to the use of their data: while Facebook discloses a list of advertisers in the personal data dump, they don't clarify who those advertisers are (leaving some of them vague and hard to verify).
+I think this is something that Facebook should be required to clarify by providing more than just a single name entry for the advertiser in question.

+Next, Facebook does not indicate **what** specific data the advertiser had, only that the advertiser "...
+Uploaded a Contact List With Your Information."
+I think Facebook should be required to disclose specific details about what information these companies are sharing.

+The other big knowledge gap is more complex.
+Facebook does not provide the user with any indication of how the advertiser originally came to possess the information that they shared with Facebook.
+This isn't to say that Facebook **should** (or even could) answer that question, but it is an important one that consumers should be able to trace back and get an answer to.
+I genuinely have no idea why so many car companies, garage door servicers, sports brands, or child care companies have me in their databases.
+I sure would like to know.